Stick to Trails

 Avoid areas that are unmarked, closed for revegetation, or signed as sensitive.
 Also, most Basin trails pass through private land.
-We are fortunate that landowners in the Basin are willing to allow trails on their property.
+We are fortunate that landowners in the Basin are willing to allow trails on their properties.
 Respect private property by staying on designated trails.

 Keeping your dog in control keeps people, other dogs, livestock, and wildlife safe.
-Dogs must be ON LEASH at all times.
+Dogs must be on leash at all times.
 Please do not let your dog approach others unless invited.
 Be aware – check signs and follow area regulations.

 Dog poop is a health hazard.
 It also increases the nitrogen in the soil around the trail, giving the advantage to weeds over the native plants that have naturally evolved in the Basin.
 Dog poop can contribute to water pollution in the unique riparian areas found in the Basin.
 Thanks for bagging your dog’s poop, but remember, the job’s not done until you drop it in the trash can.
 Please do your part to keep Basin Recreation space dog poop free.

 Trails in the Snyderville Basin and Park City area are lush with wildlife, from red tail hawks to moose and coyotes.
 Please know you are mingling with nature while you out on the trails and may encounter these native residents.
 Visit Wild Aware at http://www.wildawareutah.org/ to learn more about the common wildlife in our area.